 LCH monitors the activity of its clearing members and the activity in each of its client accounts, be they in omnibus or individual accounts.
-LCH monitors the proportion of house to client activity for its clearing members, and where clients are known, LCH is able to establish an account of the activity with named clients in total, by clearing service.
+LCH monitors the proportion of house to client activity for its clearing members, and where clients are known, LCH can establish an account of the activity with named clients in total, by clearing service.